Restoring Vision in Hazy Weather with Hierarchical Contrastive Learning

 \subsection{Hierarchical Contrastive Learning}

 The proposed HDN recovers the images in a hierarchical structure.
 Therefore, it is natural that we consider joint optimization of all the dehazed images output by HDN.
-To this end, we resort to the contrastive learning, which is a discriminant-based technique that pulls similar samples closer while pushing dissimilar samples away \cite{park2020contrastive,wu2021contrastive}.
+To this end, we resort to contrastive learning, which is a discriminant-based technique that pulls similar samples closer while pushing dissimilar samples away \cite{park2020contrastive,wu2021contrastive}.
 Though contrastive learning has shown effectiveness in many high-level vision tasks, its potential for single image dehazing has not been fully explored.
 We thus propose a novel hierarchical contrastive loss to guide our HDN to remove complex haze components.
 Two aspects are required to consider when constructing our loss: one is to build the appropriate positive and negative pairs of samples, and the other is to find a suitable latent space to differentiate sample distribution.
 For the first aspect, benefiting from the hierarchical structure of HDN, we can collect abundant contrastive samples in different resolutions.
 We label hazy input images in three resolutions as negative samples, and regard their corresponding ground truth images as positive samples.
-For the second aspect, inspired by \cite{wu2021contrastive}, we employ a pre-trained VGG-19 network \cite{simonyan2014very} to obtain feature embedding for measuring feature similarity.
+For the second aspect, inspired by~\cite{wu2021contrastive}, we employ a pre-trained VGG-19 network~\cite{simonyan2014very} to obtain feature embedding for measuring feature similarity.
 The VGG-19 network~\cite{simonyan2014very} is trained on ImageNet dataset~\cite{deng2009imagenet} for image classification.

-As shown in Fig. \ref{fig:hcl}, to build the positive and negative pairs, we pair the restored images $\{A_{1},A_{2},A_{3}\}$ by HDN and their corresponding ground truth images $\{P_{1},P_{2},P_{3}\}$ (positive samples) in different resolutions as positive-orient supervision to guide HDN to recover haze-free images.
+As shown in Fig. \ref{fig:hcl}, to build the positive and negative pairs, we pair the restored images $\{A_{1},A_{2},A_{3}\}$ by HDN and their corresponding ground truth images $\{P_{1},P_{2},P_{3}\}$ (positive samples) in different resolutions as positive-oriented supervision to guide HDN to recover haze-free images.
 We take the hazy input images $\{N_{1},N_{2},N_{3}\}$ together with the restored images as negative pairs to enforce HDN to focus more on learning the complex haze components.
 The hierarchical contrastive loss is represented as: